Rolfing

 Intake forms are often sent via email so you can have them filled out before your appointment.
 If you didn't get your forms ahead of time, come about ten minutes early to the first session so you have time to fill out the health history and contact information forms.
 If there is a session in process, these forms should be available on on a clipboard in the waiting room.

 Reviewing your responses, we’ll discuss Rolfing theory and practice, your health history and concerns, and your goals and expectations for the work.
-After photos are taken, we'll begin the ongoing process of getting to know your structure, posture and movement patterns.
+Next, we'll begin the ongoing process of getting to know your structure, posture and movement patterns.

 After a postural evaluation, you’ll be asked to lie on the table.
 Sessions usually begin with neck work to help us tune into what’s going on in your system.
 Your neck may feel tight due to long-standing holding patterns, or short-term anxiety over a problem at work.
 Both cause tension in your neck and shoulders, but feel very different in your tissue.
 Ongoing attention to this area, combining Rolfing manipulation and heightened body awareness, helps you tune into the session and goes a long way toward improving overall results.